-What are white collar crimes?
+What is white collar crime?

 - Money laundering

-- Bankruptcy fraud
+- Mortgage fraud/real estate fraud

-- Pill Mills
+- Prescription Drug Fraud/Pill Mills